It4innovations/snailwatch/docs/collection.rst

 After you have an upload token, you can upload measurements for the given project.
-If you don't feel like creating HTTP requests manually, you can use the helper scripts that we prepared (they are located in the ``server/scripts`` folder).
-For using the uploading API directly look :api:`here <#tag/Measurement/paths/~1measurements/post>`.
+If you don't feel like creating HTTP requests manually, you can use a helper library (located at ``python/swclient``).
+For using the uploading API directly look
+:api:`here <#tag/Measurement/paths/~1measurements/post>`.

 Example curl request to upload a measurement to a project: